-Narrated by Oscar winning actor Morgan Freeman, the movie was premiered in London and NY and is now available on YouTube
+Narrated by Oscar winning actor Morgan Freeman, the movie was premiered in London and New York City

 The film sets out facts and figures on a war that is failing on all fronts, calling for its audience to demand an honest debate amongst politicians and to take on a subject that for many decades has been generally viewed as “political suicide”.
 To encourage as much public participation as possible in this crucial debate, the distribution of “Breaking the Taboo” is partnering with YouTube to host a completely free of charge worldwide premiere.
-The film is going live today (December 7th ) on its own branded channel.
+The film is available on a dedicated page.

 “Breaking the Taboo” looks in detail at the devastation that the “War on Drugs” has wreaked not only on the populations of Columbia, Mexico, Brazil and Afghanistan but also on citizens living in the continental US.
 Yet politicians around the world carry on regardless, not daring to speak out on the war’s obvious failure.
 The film was 2 years in the making, spanning four continents and featuring candid interviews with not only soldiers, lawyers, former drug czars and experts on global drug policy but many global Presidents including: Bill Clinton and Jimmy Carter, America; Juan Manuel Santos, Colombia (current); Ruth Dreifuss, Switzerland; Cesar Gaviria, Columbia; Fernando Henrique Cardoso, Brazil.